ZebMcKayhan/WireguardManager/README.md

 ```
 Ofcource the script could be updated with for-statement to loop through more rules into same or different sets.

-The firewall could populate any information you need into a set as long as you could formulate a rule that matches packages you want.
+The firewall could populate any information you need into a set as long as you could formulate a rule that matches packets you want.

 Anyhow,to manually delete an entry in the sets:
 ```sh